Index SAP Commerce Cloud

 Partially takes care of indexing logic.

-Doesn’t require Integration Objects.
+Doesn’t require integration objects.

-• creating Integration Objects, which may be non-trivial if you’re unfamiliar with these objects
+Requires the use of integration objects which may be non-trivial if you’re unfamiliar with these objects.

 Pull implementation